-We're passing on two pieces of news which have been brought to our attention by member Zbigniew Luczynski, and are relating to basic income which you might find of interest.
+We're passing on two pieces of news that have been brought to our attention by member Zbigniew Luczynski, and are relating to basic income which you might find of interest.

-Firstly, Basic Income Ireland have held a forum on Piloting Universal Basic Income in Ireland.
-It had three renowned international speakers: Evelyn Forget, Wendy Hearty and Jurgen De Wispelaere, as well as Helen Johnston and Sean Ward giving in Irish perspective.
+Firstly, Basic Income Ireland has held a forum on Piloting Universal Basic Income in Ireland.
+It had three renowned international speakers: Evelyn Forget, Wendy Hearty, and Jurgen De Wispelaere, as well as Helen Johnston and Sean Ward giving in Irish perspective.

 In June 2020, the new Irish Programme for Government provided for a pilot of Universal Basic Income in the lifetime of the government.
 This Forum will provide an opportunity to learn from previous pilots and to prepare to engage with the Irish one.